Chainfire/UselethMiner/README.md

 * Dell XPS15, Windows, hugepages, watts reported by XTU (excludes DRAM ?), not sure I trust these numbers

 ###### AS M1
-* Apple Mac Mini M1 256/8, OS X, no hugepages, watts reported by powermetrics (includes DRAM)
+* Apple Mac Mini M1 256/8, macOS, no hugepages, watts reported by powermetrics (includes DRAM)
 * While the M1 starts at 4 MH/s, it slowly goes down to 2.8 MH/s, unsure why,
 possibly thermal.
 Runs in the cloud, no physical access, so can't really check
 * powermetrics reported as low as 9 watt usage, sometimes going up to 17, 14 on average